EXPLAINER: Expert uses imagery to explain Floyd’s death

 Tobin walked jurors through a computer animation showing how Chauvin and two other officers held Floyd down on the pavement.
 The creators of the video removed the image of a squad car partway through the scene so jurors could get a 360-degree view of where the officers were and what they were doing during the fatal encounter.
 He used other animations to show how the lungs work and what happens when the windpipe is restricted.

 He used a composite of pictures from a widely seen bystander video showing Chauvin pressing his knee to Floyd’s neck.
-Floyd’s respiratory distress was growing at that point as officers held him down on his stomach, with his hands handcuffed behind his back.
+Floyd’s respiratory distress was growing at that point as officers held him down on his stomach, with his hands handcuffed behind his back, he said.
 The images showed how Floyd was eventually reduced to trying to use his shoulder muscles to draw breath, the doctor said.

 “It’s a very poor way of breathing, but it’s what you have to do when everything else is failing,” Tobin said.